September 4, 2025

 • non-catastrophic deduction (5% deduction after every 24 hours)

-• maximum penalty of 30% (after one week), but delayed grading
+• max penalty of 30% (after 1 week), delayed grading

 Late Policy: